 Individual army victory is gained by amassing the most Victory points by the end of the game.
 Unlike Mission points, Victory points are specific to each army and need not be zero sum.
 Sometimes achieving a Victory point will also assist teammates to achieve Mission points for the whole team.
 But sometimes Victory points will result in points for an individual army, but undermine the ability of the team as a whole to gain Mission points.
 Some Victory points require achieving goals that are common to more than one army.
 There are multiple secondary schemes.
 Secondary schemes are known to all players and are calculated at the end of each player’s turn on a whiteboard.

 Finally, there are “Heroic Exploits” which are specific tasks that if achieved, earn both Victory points for the individual army and Mission points for his team.
 As the name implies, Heroic Exploits involve unusual and highly memorable feats of tactics or courage.
-Unlike the primary strategic objective and secondary schemes, Heroic Exploits are given in secret to the players and are kept secret until achieved.
-Once achieved, the Heroic Exploits are revealed and the points are added to the Mission and Victory points tallies on the whiteboard.
+Unlike the primary strategic objective and secondary schemes, Heroic Exploits are given in secret to the players and may be kept secret until achieved.
+Once achieved, the Heroic Exploits must be revealed and the points are added to the Mission and Victory points tallies on the whiteboard.

 Unlike all the other armies, Eldar stand alone without permanent allies or enemies on the battlefield.
 Eldar chiefly play the role of the spoiler, seeking to ensure that both sides inflict maximum casualties on each other and that no one side emerges unscathed.
 Because they belong to neither team, Eldar cannot earn Mission points, but only Victory points.
+Like other armies, Eldar can earn Victory points through completion of a Heroic Exploit.

 2.2.
 Team Award